JoseIVP/exercises-with-bash/questions.md

 # Using bash to get information from CSV files

+1. Unzip the NationalNames.csv file.

+    ```
+    unzip NationalNames.csv.zip
+    ```

 1. What are the columns in NationalNames.csv?

     ```bash
     head -3 NationalNames.csv
     ```
     ```
     Id,Name,Year,Gender,Count
     1,Mary,1880,F,7065